ql-io/cluster2/README.md

 * `port`: Port number for the app, defaults to `3000`.
 * `monPort`: Port number for the monitor URL, defaults to `3001`.
 Go to `http://<localhost>:3001` to view application logs (whatever is written to a `/logs` dir), and npm dependencies.
+* `ecv`: ECV stands for "extended content verification".
+This is an object with the following additional properties:
+     * `path`: A path to serve a heart beat.
+See below.
+     * `monitor`: A URI to check before emitting a valid heart beat signal
-* `ecv`: A validator to validate the runtime health of the app.
-If found unhealthy, emits a disable traffic signal at path `/ecv`.
-ECV stands for "extended content verification".
+     * `control`: When true, allows clients to enable or disable the signal.
+See below. validator to validate the runtime health of the app.
+If found unhealthy, emits a disable
 * `noWorkers`: Defaults to `os.cpus().length`.
 * `timeout`: Idle socket timeout.
 Automatically ends incoming sockets if found idle for this duration.
 Defaults to `30` seconds.